-Feedback from our early pilot classes have indicated that 3 sessions of 10 minutes each is the optimimum amount of time for activation work during class time.
+Feedback from all our teachers indicate that 3 sessions of 10 minutes each is the optimum amount of time for activation work during class time.

 Keeping the time to just 10 minutes is sufficient to achieve activation.
 More than 10 minutes runs the risk of students quickly becoming bored and loosing focus.